Today's Articles

 From Chicago, Illinois, Diane Judith Nash was raised in a middle-class Catholic family.
 She attended public and Catholic schools and considered becoming a nun when she grew up.
 Nash won several beauty contests as a teenager.
 She studied English at Howard University before transferring to Fisk University in 1959.
 Nash felt degraded by the racial prejudice she experienced at the Tennessee State Fair and elsewhere in Nashville.
 She began attending non-violent civil disobedience workshops led by the Rev. James Lawson.

 Originally fearful of being locked up, Nash was arrested dozens of times for her activities.
 She spent 30 days in a South Carolina jail after protesting segregation in Rock Hill in February 1961.
-In 1962, although she was four months pregnant, she was sentenced to two years in prison for teaching nonviolent tactics to children in Jackson, Mississippi, where she and husband James Bevel were living but was released on appeal after serving a shorter term.
+In 1962, although she was four months pregnant, she was sentenced to two years in prison for teaching nonviolent tactics to children in Jackson, Mississippi, where she and her husband, James Bevel, were living.
+Still, she was released on appeal after serving a shorter term.

 Nash and James Bevel had two children before their divorce.
 Returning to Chicago, where she completed her education, Nash worked in fair housing advocacy, real estate, and as an educator and lecturer.
 She appears in the award-winning documentary film series Eyes on the Prize and is featured in David Halberstam's book The Children.
 She attended the Selma 50th anniversary celebrations in 2015 yet was noticeably absent from re-staging the 1965 Selma march.
 When asked about her refusal to participate in the historic event, Nash cited the attendance of former president George W. Bush.